pbrown74/etpa/README.txt

 You should not have to edit anything to get it running locally on port 9999.

 *******************************************************************************

+6) TODO

+I should use the business key from the Fraction file (month, profile) as the primary key for doing insert/update/delete.
+The same concept applies to the Metre Reading file, they business key is (metreId,month,profile)..the foreign key from MetreReading to fraction is (month,profile).

+If i do this then i can implement CRUD using the CSV file in all the endpoints.
+POST would fail if you try and insert the same business key twice.
+PUT would use the business key to lookup the fraction to modify.
+DELETE would use the business key of the row to know which row to delete from the database.

 Paul Brown
 November 2024